-In line with the provision S. 405 of CAMA 2020 we have reviewed the audited financial statements of the Bank for the year ended 31 December 2022 and based on our knowledge confirm as follows:
+In line with the provision of S. 405 of CAMA 2020, we have reviewed the audited financial statements of the bank for the year ended 31 December 2022 and based on our knowledge confirm as follows:

-- (i) The audited financial statements do not contain any unique statement of material fact or omit to state a material fact which could make the statement misleading. - (ii) The audited financial statements and all other financial information included in the financial statements fairly present, in all material respects the financial condition and results of operation of the Bank for the year ended 31 December 2022. - (iii) The Bank's internal controls has been designed to ensure that all material information relating to the Bank and its subsidiaries is received and provided to the Auditors in the course of the audit. - (iv) The Bank's internal controls were evaluated within 90 days of the financial reporting date and are effective as of 31 December 2022. - (v) That we have discosed to the bank's Auditors and the Audit Committee the following information: - (a) there are no significant deficiencies in the design or operation of the bank's internal controls which could adversely affect the Bank's ability to record process and summarise and report financial data, and have discussed with the auditors any weakness in internal controls observed in the casuse of the Audit - (b) there is no fraud involving management or other employees which could have any significant role in the Bank's internal control. - (vi) There are no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of this audit, including any corrective actions with regard to any observed deficiencies and material weaknesses.
+- (i) The audited financial statements do not contain any untrue statement of material fact or omit to state a material fact, which would make the statements misleading. - (ii) The audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the bank as of and for the year ended 31 December 2022. - (iii) The bank's internal controls has been designed to ensure that all material information relating to the bank and its subsidiaries is received and provided to the Auditors in the course of the audit. - (iv) The bank's internal controls were evaluated within 90 days of the financial reporting date and are effective as of 31 December 2022. - (v) That we have disclosed to the bank's Auditors and the Audit Committee the following information: - (a) there are no significant deficiencies in the design or operation of the bank's internal controls which could adversely affect the bank's ability to record, process, summarise and report financial data, and have discussed with the auditors any weaknesses in internal controls observed in the cause of the Audit. - (b) there is no fraud involving management or other employees which could have any significant role in the bank's internal control. - (vi) There are no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of this audit, including any corrective actions with regard to any observed deficiencies and material weaknesses.

-26 January 2023.
+26 January 2023

-Mukhtar Adam, PhD Chief Financial Officer

-FRC/2013/MULTI/00000003196

-Mr. Ebenezer Onyearwu

-Group Managing Director / CEO FRC/2013/ICAN/00000003788
+Mukhtar Adam, PhD Chief Financial Officer FRC/2013/MUL TI/00000003196 Dr. Ebenezer Onyeagwu Group Managing Director / CEO FRC/2013/ICAN/00000003788 REGULATIONS